MalekMansour/AirCrack/README.md

 - Reset the selected network

 ## In The Future
 I am planning to add an actual 'Crack' function later on in the software.
-For now, scanning nearby wifis is all it can do.
+For now, scanning nearby wifis is all this program can do.

 ## Requirements